jtillil/CPT-Tutorial-ModelReduction/README.md

 ```
 to automatically create all additionally required fields.

 For a working example, load the saved model "modelBC_SV40_from_JKn_2024.mat" located in the "/Core/modelfiles" folder.
+It contains the blood coagulation network with the brown snake venom-fibrinogen relationship analyzed in this tutorial.

 You will also be able to import your model from SBML (systems biology markup language) with the script "create_model_SBML.m" located in the "/Core/modelgeneration" folder.
 This capability is currently work in progress.